WVURAIL/dspira/pages/kits.md

 permalink: /kits/
 eyebrow: Hardware
 lead: The two parts that are hardest to source, sent to educators who ask.
+meta_description: "Find DSPIRA horn telescope kit information and parts resources.
+Plan the antenna, receiver electronics, and software for your classroom."
 ---

 Most of a horn telescope comes from a hardware store.
 Two pieces do not: a